 I have not read a book this hard to describe since The Gospel According to John.
 I think it’s fair to call both of these books “mystical,” but not in the sense that you think when you hear “mystical.”
 They are both accessible, easy to read stories, one event after another, of a tale you heard before.
-It’s just there’s these.. oddities… these signs you are missing something
+It’s just there are these.. oddities… these signs you are missing something

 Jesus answered and said to him, “Because I said to you, ‘I saw you under the fig tree,’ do you believe?
 You will see greater things than these.”